SehajveerSingh2005/jen/README.md

 - **Global Hotkey:** Quick manual trigger with `Ctrl+Shift+R` (customizable).
 - **Media Control:** Control Spotify, YouTube, or system media with voice (Play/Pause/Next/Prev).
 - **Smart Search:** Instant Google searches or "I'm Feeling Lucky" navigation.
-- **Window Management:** Quickly focus or hide application windows.
+- **Window Management:** Quickly focus, minimize, maximize, or close application windows.
+- **System Commands:** Screenshots, clipboard ops, keyboard shortcuts, brightness, and quick-launch built-in apps.
+- **Power Control:** Lock, sleep, hibernate, restart, or shut down — with an optional safety guard.
+- **Sensitive Command Protection:** A toggle in Settings to block power commands from being triggered by voice.
 - **Minimalist UI:** A beautiful, transparent orb that reacts to your voice.
 - **Auto-Start:** Optionally launch Jen automatically when you sign in to Windows.